-Ranger College is approved to train Veterans.
+Ranger College is approved to train veterans.
 The Financial Aid Office serves as the VA Official and is prepared to render assistance to the veteran in applying for his or her educational benefits.
+In accordance with VA rules, a Covered Individual is any individual who is entitled to educational assistance under chapter 31, Vocational Rehabilitation and Employment, or chapter 33, Post-9/11 GI Bill benefits.